 It is often difficult to ascertain which insect has bitten or stung you unless of course, you saw it doing it.
 On a good note though, most bites will resolve in hours’ or days’ times.
 What is more, home treatment is usually adequate, regardless of the exact bite or sting you are dealing with.
-Here are home treatment measures you should try if you suspect you think an insect bite is an underlying factor for those itchy, red marks on feet:
+Here are home treatment measures you should try if you suspect that an insect bite is the underlying factor for those itchy, red marks on feet:

 - Apply a hydrocortisone cream or ointment to the spots to relieve itching.
 Oral antihistamine pills can also help.

 - Take over the counter analgesics such as ibuprofen or paracetamol to relieve any pain.

 - Wash your feet with soapy water.